Carl Frosch

-Carl John Frosch (September 6, 1908 – May 18, 1984) was a Bell Labs researcher who discovered that silicon could be protectively coated with silicon dioxide by the right exposure to oxygen when hot.
+Carl John Frosch (September 6, 1908 – May 18, 1984) was a Bell Labs researcher.
+With Lincoln Derick, Frosch discovered that silicon could be protectively coated by silicon dioxide by the right exposure to oxygen when hot, and patented the method.
 Such protective coating overcame a problem of surface states found in active silicon circuit elements.
 The discovery also revealed the potential for the process of silicon etching.